Top 10 Best Sites

 Browse Free: View Photos Now

 You won’t have to pay anything to do this as well as to add your information and pictures, see who’s viewed your profile, and flirt (likes, winks, favorites, etc.).
+A free membership on Match also includes some communication options, but only paid members can send a message to anyone they like on the website and app.

 Elite Singles is a fantastic alternative to Coffee Meets Bagel, especially if you’re a highly educated single who wants to date someone who’s also highly educated.
 Over 80% of users hold a bachelor’s, master’s, or doctorate degree (or some combo of all three).
 The success rate is something to brag about, too.
 More than 2,500 users find love on the app every month.